 The eighth target market, "Building Finishing", allows the Sika Group to focus more intensively on a fast-growing, attractive market.
-Sika provides a comprehensive set of solutions dedicated to tile setting, facade protection and decoration, as well as interior wall finishing, for both residential and commercial buildings.
+Sika provides a comprehensive set of solutions dedicated to tile setting, natural stones installation, facade protection and decoration, as well as interior wall finishing, for both residential and commercial buildings.
 The offering comprises tile adhesives and tile grouts, as well as systems for under-tile waterproofing and sound reduction.
 Furthermore, it includes products for exterior and interior walls, such as wall-levelling products, decorative finish renders, and facade External Insulation Finish Systems (EIFS).
 Sika sees the global urbanization trend and the increasing need for home improvement as further fueling this market.
-With its building finishing market segment, Sika aims to address the increasing demand for quality, comfort, aesthetics, and environmentally friendly solutions.
+The collective desire for structures with lower energy needs and CO2 footprints will foster the expansion of facade insulation systems.